 The distance between the offsite location and the primary facility should be large enough to minimize the chances of an incident onsite affecting the offsite but small enough to facilitate speedy transportation of backups between the onsite and offsite.
 Cloud backup could play the role of an offsite backup and is arguably the most effective.

-Think about it – the most sophisticated computer systems designed, built and supported by well-established and deep-pocketed technology firms, can and do fail — computer systems crash whether due to human error or technical failure.
+Think about it—the most sophisticated computer systems designed, built, and supported by well-established and deep-pocketed technology firms, can and do fail.”Computer systems crash whether due to human error or technical failure.

-In fact, virtually every organization can expect one or more of its servers to suffer a catastrophic failure at some point.
+Virtually every organization can expect one or more of its servers to suffer a catastrophic failure at some point.
 It is therefore important to prepare beforehand for this eventuality by ensuring there are multiple copies of your data.
 Better yet, apply the proven 3-2-1 rule to keep the risk of permanent data loss extremely minimal.